Walker Road Animal Hospital's homepage

-My Dog Ate Chocolate – Should I Be Worried?
+My Dog Ate Chocolate – Should I Worry?

 You’ve probably heard that chocolate is toxic to dogs, but just how dangerous is it?